 Dr. Childress Website Resources

-The material in this area of the website addresses the clinical issues related to Parental Alienation Dynamics.
-Dr Childress has also posted video seminars regarding the Parental Alienation Dynamic on Youtube at padchildress; pad2childress; and pad3childress.
+The material in this area of the website addresses the clinical issues related to what has traditionally been referred to as"parental alienation."
+Dr Childress has also posted video seminars regarding "parental alienation" on Youtube at padchildress; pad2childress; and pad3childress.

 Attachment-Based Model Diagrams